In order to be eligible for the degree of Juris Doctor from Loyola Law School, a student MUST complete each of the following requirements.

 - More Financial Aid Office Information

-— I have completed an Employment Survey, and (if required) a Graduate Appointment with the Office of Career Services.
+— I have completed a Graduate Employment Survey and (if required) a Graduate Appointment with the Office of Career Services.

 - Students who have not yet secured some kind of post-graduate employment must schedule a brief Graduate Appointment.